-One year ago, Queensland’s Public Advocate released the “most important” report the office had ever produced, finding half of all disability deaths in care were potentially avoidable.
+One year ago, Queensland’s Public Advocate released the “most important” report the office had ever produced.
+They found half of all disability deaths in care were potentially avoidable.

 He returned to the “muggy stifling heat” of an inner Brisbane aged care facility with no airconditioning and only a few fans about lunchtime.